fuzzypawzz/JAMstack-shop-locator/README.md

 # JAMstack-shop-locator
 The Shop Locator is static web application made with the JAMStack architecture in mind.
-The project is made as part of my exam project is Cloud Technologies at CPH Business in Copenhagen.
+The project is made as part of my exam project in Cloud Technologies at CPH Business in Copenhagen.
 ## How to setup
 - Clone repository
 - Run NPM Install